 Student financial aid is money to help students pay for their college expenses.
 College can be expensive and many families and students are not able to afford to pay for tuition and fees, books and supplies, and the living expenses associated with attending college.
 Federal and state governments, colleges and universities, and organizations attempt to make sure that college is affordable for all students by providing student financial aid to help meet college costs for students who do not have sufficient resources.

 Financial need is determined according to formulas established by the federal government.
-Using those formulas, the information supplied on the FAFSA is used to calculate an expected family contribution.
+Using those formulas, the information supplied on the FAFSA or CA Dream application is used to calculate an expected family contribution.
 This is the amount that the student and family are expected to pay for college costs.
 This amount is subtracted from the total cost of attending college, and the difference is financial need.

 If a student and his/her family (parents, spouse) need help to pay college expenses, he/she should apply for financial aid.
-There is no charge for filing an application.
-During 2009-10, approximately 266,000 students at CSU campuses received some form of financial aid — this represents over half of all students attending the CSU.
+There is no charge for filing an application. .
+During 2013-2014, approximately 336,000 students at CSU campuses received some form of financial aid — this represents over half of all students attending the CSU.

 All of the information submitted on the application form is confidential and released only to the financial aid office at the campuses the student lists on the form.

 While eligibility for financial aid varies somewhat between programs, the basic requirements for major student aid programs are as follows:

 While your grades do not play a major role in determining eligibility for financial aid, academic criteria do come into play.
 Students must meet the institution's admission criteria that typically include some consideration of grades or other measures of academic achievement or potential.
 Financial aid recipients are required to make satisfactory academic progress toward their degree or credential objective.
 Institutions establish standards of satisfactory academic progress and monitor the progress of aid recipients.
 Institutional standards include consideration of the number of units in which students enroll and satisfactorily complete each year, as well as the total number of units a student completes over the entire academic program.
-According to federal regulations, aid recipients must have a C average or a 2.0 GPA at the end of their second year.
+According to federal regulations, aid recipients must have a C average or a 2.00 GPA at the end of their second year.
 For institutional and other scholarships based on academic merit, grades are typically a factor in selection of recipients.

-How can I get the most financial aid available?File the FAFSA as early as possible after January 1 and before the March 2 priority filing date, apply for a Cal Grant and submit a verified GPA prior to March 2, and respond promptly to all instructions or requests for additional information from the financial aid office.
+File the FAFSA as early as possible after October 1 and before the March 2 priority filing date, apply for a Cal Grant and submit a verified GPA prior to March 2, and respond promptly to all instructions or requests for additional information from the financial aid office.

-When should I apply for financial aid?The FAFSA and Dream form for the 2013-14 school year will be available in December 2012.
-The form cannot be filed until January 1, 2013.
-In California, the FAFSA should be filed by March 2 in order to be considered for a Cal Grant from the California Student Aid Commission.
+The FAFSA and Dream form for the 2017-2018 school year will be available in October 1, 2016.
+The form cannot be filed until October 1, 2016.
+In California, your financial aid application should be filed by March 2 in order to be considered for a Cal Grant from the California Student Aid Commission.

-California State University campuses have a March 2 priority filing date, which means that if you file the FAFSA by that date you have a better chance of receiving limited grant funds.
+CSU campuses have a March 2 priority filing date, which means that if you file the FAFSA by that date you have a better chance of receiving limited grant funds.

 You should check with the college you are interested in attending to get information about possible earlier deadlines and other procedures.